 ARTICLE 13

-SCHEDULE
+SCHEDULE AND PERFORMANCE GUARANTEES

 13.1 Completion.

 Contractor does not guarantee the schedule and Contractor shall have no liability if Substantial Completion of the Facility does not occur by the Completion Date.
 Contractor shall administer and perform the Work in accordance with the Project Schedule with the objective that the Facility will be completed in a timely manner.